 Believe it or not, you can still satisfy your sweet tooth on a ketogenic diet.
-Even though you can’t have regular sugar, there are a number of sugar-free alternatives like erythritol and monk fruit sweetener that you can use to make delicious keto desserts.
+Even though you can’t have regular sugar, there are several sugar-free alternatives like erythritol and monk fruit sweetener that you can use to make delicious keto desserts.

 You probably thought you couldn’t have cupcakes on a keto diet plan.
 But fortunately, you’re wrong!
 With a few smart substitutions, you can make muffins, brownies, and even cupcakes completely keto.

 Most keto cupcakes use erythritol instead of sugar and coconut flour instead of white flour, both of which save a lot of carbs and calories.
 Keto cupcakes typically have around 7 grams of carbs and 80 calories with frosting.
 To put that number in perspective, an average frosted cupcake made with white sugar and flour has around 30 grams of carbs and 170 calories.
 So if you’re going to have a sweet treat, keto cupcakes are the better option.

 Fat bombs are the keto version of energy balls.
 They’re primarily made of healthy, satiating fats like coconut butter, cacao butter, and peanut butter, which is how they got their name.

 You can make keto fat bombs in any flavor you want from pecan pie to chocolate and peanut butter, but we’re particularly fond of cheesecake fat bombs.
 They’re made with cream cheese, coconut oil, and heavy cream, so they’re super creamy and delicious.